Patrick5455/Twitter-User-Segmentation-Nike-Campaign/README.md

 - 2. Popularity (Likes & Retweets)
 - 3. Relevance (Mentions counts & Reply counts)

-The findings from this analysis would be used to recommend a certain line of actions to Nike Inc in its proposed expansion to Africa.
+The findings from this analysis was used to recommend certain line of actions to Nike Inc in its proposed expansion to Africa and Marketing Campaign.
 The data was gathered using the Twitter API.